Christian Lopes

-Christian M. Lopes (born October 1, 1992) is an American professional baseball infielder who is currently a free agent.
-He made his MLB debut in 2022.
+Christian Michael Lopes (born October 1, 1992) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Oakland Athletics.

 Amateur career

 In 2006, Lopes was named the Under-13 National Baseball Player of the Year by Baseball America.
 He played for the United States national baseball team in the 2010 World Junior Baseball Championship.
 Lopes attended Valencia High School in Santa Clarita, California, for two years.
 As a sophomore, Lopes batted .453 with 15 home runs and 33 runs batted in (RBIs).
 He was named the Santa Clarita Valley Player of the Year and the Foothill League's most valuable player.
 His family moved and he transferred to Edison High School in Huntington Beach, California.
 He committed to attend the University of Southern California.

 Career

 Toronto Blue Jays

 The Toronto Blue Jays selected Lopes in the seventh round of the 2011 MLB draft.
-He split the 2012 season between the Bluefield Blue Jays and the Vancouver Canadians, hitting a combined .278/.339/.462/.801 with four home runs and 33 RBIs.
-He played for the Lansing Lugnuts in 2013, hitting .245/.308/.336/.644 with five home runs and 66 RBIs.
-He spent the 2014 season with the Dunedin Blue Jays, hitting .243/.329/.350/.679 with 3 home runs and 33 RBI.
-He split the 2015 season between Dunedin and the New Hampshire Fisher Cats, hitting a combined .260/.339/.325/.664 with two home runs and 38 RBIs.
-In 2016, he again split the season between Dunedin and New Hampshire, hitting .283/.353/.402/.755 with six home runs and 56 RBIs.
-In 2017, he split the season between the GCL Blue Jays, Dunedin, and the Buffalo Bisons of the Class AAA International League, hitting a combined .269/.357/.421/.778 with seven home runs and 46 RBIs.
+He split the 2012 season between the Bluefield Blue Jays and the Vancouver Canadians, hitting a combined .278/.339/.462 with four home runs and 33 RBI.
+He played for the Lansing Lugnuts in 2013, hitting .245/.308/.336 with five home runs and 66 RBI.
+He spent the 2014 season with the Dunedin Blue Jays, hitting .243/.329/.350 with 3 home runs and 33 RBI.
+He split the 2015 season between Dunedin and the New Hampshire Fisher Cats, hitting a combined .260/.339/.325 with two home runs and 38 RBI.
+In 2016, he again split the season between Dunedin and New Hampshire, hitting .283/.353/.402 with six home runs and 56 RBI.
+In 2017, he split the season between the Gulf Goast League Blue Jays, Dunedin, and the Buffalo Bisons of the Triple–A International League, hitting a combined .269/.357/.421 with seven home runs and 46 RBI.
+Lopes elected free agency following the season on November 6, 2017.